nightroman/Invoke-Build/README.md

 [#2899]: https://github.com/PowerShell/PowerShell/issues/2899

-If you are using the module (known issue [#2899]) or the script is not in the path then use the full path to *Invoke-Build.ps1* instead of *Invoke-Build* in the below commands:
+If you use the module (known issue [#2899]) or the script is not in the path, use the full path `help .../Invoke-Build.ps1` instead of `help Invoke-Build`.

 In order to get help for the engine, invoke: